open-telemetry/opentelemetry-specification/semantic-conventions.md

 For database client call the `SpanKind` MUST be `Client`.

-Span `name` should be set to low cardinality value representing the statement executed on database.
+Span `name` should be set to low cardinality value representing the statement executed on the database.
 It may be stored procedure name (without argument), sql statement without variable arguments, etc. When it's impossible to get any meaningful representation of the span `name`, it can be populated using the same value as `db.instance`.